China B2B Supplier Matching Platform

 AI-powered matching changed this in two ways.

 Modern matching engines can parse a procurement description and understand what the buyer actually needs — the product category, the likely export hub, the compliance context (CE marking?
 FCC?
 Health Canada?), the volume tier.
-A buyer who writes "I need 2,000 units of a bamboo cutting board for Canadian grocery stores, food-safe certified" gets matched differently than one who writes "bamboo kitchenware wholesale."
+A buyer who writes "I need 2,000 units of a bamboo cutting board for North American grocery retail, food-safe certified" gets matched differently than one who writes "bamboo kitchenware wholesale."

 China's manufacturing geography is highly specialized.
 Yiwu dominates small consumer goods and gifts.
 Guangzhou is the center for apparel, beauty, and accessories.
 Shenzhen and Dongguan handle electronics and precision components.
 Ningbo and Zhejiang are strong for industrial goods and hardware.
 A matching platform that understands this routes buyers to the right region before the first inquiry is sent.